platformsh/platformsh-docs/src/development/troubleshoot.md

 3. The deployment is blocked by a long running cron job in the environment.
 4. The deployment is blocked by a long running cron job in the parent environment.

-To determine if your environment is being stuck in the build or the deployment, you can look at the build log available on the management console.
+To determine if your environment is being stuck in the build or the deployment, you can look at the build log available in the management console.
 If you see a line similar to the following:

 ```
 Re-deploying environment w6ikvtghgyuty-drupal8-b3dsina.